 Next up in my NYC Neighborhood Guide series is the Lower East Side!
 Manhattan's Lower East Side may have a bit of a not-so-great past, but in the last few years it's become the go-to hood for trendy food places, great bars, and millennials paying too much money for teeny tiny apartments.
+Want to know what to do on the Lower East Side?
 With all of the hole-in-the-wall places that line the streets, it's highly unlikely that you'll ever hit all of the best spots.
 Here are some of my favorites that you can't miss if you visit the LES.

 Started by Chef Gabrielle Hamilton (who also made a Prune cookbook), Prune is one of those places that makes you feel like you’ve been let in on a New York secret.
 The space is small, the service is fast, and the food is next-level.
 Get there right at 10AM on Saturday and Sunday before the lines to ensure you get a taste of this brunch.

 Do yourself a favor and be sure to brunch at Dirty French.
 Tucked inside the Ludlow Hotel, this Lower East locale serves up delicious classics like Eggs Benny along with delicious juices and coffees.
 If you can grab a seat in the patio area, it’ll make everything taste just a little bit better.

 The first time I went to Hotel Chantelle was actually for a sorority formal (perks of going to school in NYC) but as soon as I heard that they served up a mean brunch, I knew I'd have to go back.
 There's an entire section of the menu called Eggs Ben-Addicts, so I'll just leave you with that.